Jerson-Miranda/JobBank/README.md

 <h1>Welcome to the Job Bank Application Repository</h1>

 <p>This repository contains the source code and related resources for applying to a job board.
-The application aims to facilitate the search and connection between employers and job seekers, providing an intuitive and efficient platform for the exchange of job opportunities.</p>
+The application aims to facilitate the search and connection between employers and job seekers, providing an intuitive and efficient platform for the exchange of job opportunities.
+JobBank is developed in Kotlin and utilizes Google Firebase as the database.</p>

 <h2>Key Features</h2>